 The undergraduate computing programs in the Applied Engineering and Sciences Department at UNH Manchester prepare students for successful careers in computer science and information technology and further education in computing-related graduate studies.
-In our computing programs, students learn computing principles and computational thinking practices to understand how computing machineries, including networks and clouds, work; design and build efficient systems; and apply computations and tools to develop and operate next generation of computing applications.
+In our computing programs, students learn computing principles and computational practices to understand how computing machineries, including networks and clouds, work; design and build efficient systems; and apply computations and tools to develop and operate next generation of computing applications.

 Computing Technology (COMP)